tpitale/constant_cache/README.md

 ## Changes

+### Major changes in version 0.2.0:

+Split versions for DM and AR.
+For dm use: gem 'dm-constant-cache', '0.2.0', :require => 'constant\_cache'

 ### Major changes in version 0.1.0:

 In order to support DataMapper as well as ActiveRecord, and to reduce dependencies